Code-Institute-Submissions/data-dashboard-3/README.md

 Breakdowns include by Company.

-Wireframes
+Wireframes include line charts, bar charts and scatter charts.

 ## Features

 Features include selecting a chart.

-Options include Downloading a PDF file, so that it can be printed.
+Downloading a PDF file, so that it can be printed.
+This includes paperless versions such as One Note and XPS (XML Paper Specification).

 ## Technologies